rashmirrajashekara/docs/product-guides/Foundational & Workload Security.md

 The WLS is REQUIRED for the following use cases.

-* Workload Confidentiality (both VMs and Docker Containers)
+* Workload Confidentiality (both VMs and Containers)

 ### Prerequisites